aws-samples/amazon-serverless-datalake-workshop/instructions.md

 These datasets are downloaded into the S3 bucket at:

 ```
- s3://~ingestionbucket~/raw/useractivity
+ s3://^ingestionbucket^/raw/useractivity
- s3://~ingestionbucket~/raw/userprofile
+ s3://^ingestionbucket^/raw/userprofile
- s3://~ingestionbucket~/raw/zipcodes
+ s3://^ingestionbucket^/raw/zipcodes
 ```

 ## Create an IAM Role
 Create an IAM role that has permission to your Amazon S3 sources, targets, temporary directory, scripts, AWSGlueServiceRole and any libraries used by the job.
-Refer [AWS Glue documentation](https://docs.aws.amazon.com/glue/latest/dg/create-an-iam-role.html) on how to create the role or follow the steps below
+Refer <a href="https://docs.aws.amazon.com/glue/latest/dg/create-an-iam-role.html" href="_blank">AWS Glue documentation</a> on how to create the role or follow the steps below

-1. Click [here](https://console.aws.amazon.com/iam/) to open IAM console.
+1. Click <a href="https://console.aws.amazon.com/iam/" target="_blank">here</a> to open IAM console.
 2. In the left navigation pane, choose **Roles**.
 3. Choose **Create role**.
 4. For role type, choose **AWS Service**, find and choose **Glue**, and choose **Next: Permissions**.